pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/step5-view-interactivity.md

   - The `select` action's
     [default action]({{site.refDocsUrlPattern | replace: '$', 'pentaho.visual.action.Select' | append: '#_doDefault'}})
     automatically processes the action's `dataFilter` and `selectionMode` and applies it to the view's `selectionFilter`.
-Alternatively, you could show the content's of the view's `selectionFilter` property.
+We are using the content's of the view's `selectionFilter` property for displaying the final result.

 Refresh the `sandbox.html` page in the browser, and click a bar!
 You should see a text under the visualization showing the selected data's filter.